r0627054/Scala-opdracht-v2/FILLME.md

 * A new css component can easily be added, it only needs the extend the right Base Component.
 For example, if more specific attribute selectors are required, subclasses can be made of the AttributeSelectorComponent class.
 These classes have to override the "basic" and "pretty" method, no other classes need to change.

-* If new functionallity needs to be added, only the corresponding classed need to implement these functionallity.
+* If new functionallity needs to be added, only the corresponding classes need to implement these functionallity.
 No other methods needs to change.
-For example, if a new print method such as "compile" or "pretty" need to be added, all the components will need to handle their own implementation, no other exisiting methods needs to be modified.
+For example, if a new print method, such as "compile" or "pretty", need to be added all the components will need to handle their own implementation, no other exisiting methods needs to be modified.

 ## Extra